 If condensation does form, leave the top off and let the extra moisture escape before closing the lid.

 Closing Notes About Storing Potting Soil & Not Making a Mess

 I realize that the steps outlined above may seem elementary.
-But, I find it amazing how many people think using soil is messy.
+But I find it amazing how many people think using soil is messy.

 I have nothing against using grow mats for microgreens.
-But as I said, I make more of a mess with the hemp fiber than I do with soil as they fly around and cling to my clothes.
+But as I said, I make more of a mess with the hemp fiber than with soil as they fly around and cling to my clothes.

 I’m hoping the bamboo mats are better (upcoming article).